deshaw/nbstripout-fast/README.md

 uploaded to PyPI when a new release is published.
 In order to create a new
 release:

-1. Create a commit updating the version in `Cargo.toml`, then create a git tag:
+1. Create a commit updating the version in `Cargo.toml` and `CHANGELOG.md`, then create a git tag:
 ```bash
 git tag vX.Y.Z
 git push --tags